shoshin-programmer/excel_generator_pseudocode/README.md

 # Preview
 ![!alt text](file_input.png)

-# for obvious reasons, I can't show the plots and graphs that is generated
+p.s - for obvious reasons, I can't show the plots and graphs that is generated